emryslda/HEC_DSSVue-Jython-programs/README.md

 # HEC_DSS_import
-# This is a jython repository for storing tab-separated .txt files in HEC_DSSVue (the program works in HEC_DSSVue script editor).
+# This is a jython repository for storing \t-separated .txt files in HEC_DSSVue (the program works in HEC_DSSVue script editor).

 -import_txt_hec_dss.py will import DATETIME and RAIN in .DSS file. modified from the samples and useful to read a list of .txt files with the following format: